olesyamogil/buttons/README.md

 ## Building instructions

-Button folder contains all files needed to use my Button component.
+src/Button folder contains all files needed to use my Button component.
 It may be imported into any project and used with these props:
 * size (small, medium, large)
 * color (default, success, warning, error)